bit-broker/website/content/en/docs/api-conventions/architecture.md

 For now, there is only one version of each of the API sets.
 {{% /alert %}}

 All the APIs within BitBroker include a version string as the lead resource.
-For example the `/v1/` part of the following:
+For example, the `/v1/` part of the following:

 ```
 http://bbk-coordinator:8001/v1/user